 “I also know Siale (Piutau) from his time at Wasps, so there’s a few familiar faces and that makes it easier to settle in.
 I knew Pat (Lam) from when he was coaching the Blues and then I moved over here in 2013, he moved over to Connacht and then I played against his side.”

-It’s still some 78 days until Bristol kick off their Gallagher Premiership campaign with a West Country humdinger against Bath at Ashton Gate – but Hughes says he is already raring to go at his new club.
+Bristol kick off their Gallagher Premiership campaign with a West Country humdinger against Bath at Ashton Gate in October – but Hughes says he is already raring to go at his new club.

 “We’re already looking forward to that first game against Bath – not a bad way to start against the local rivals in front of a big crowd.
 I think everyone’s looking forward to that game – the whole community.
 But before the big Friday night game, we’ve got to make sure we’re all ready to go.”